What is MIDI ? – PART 1

 MIDI, is a language that allows electronic instruments such as our LOWREY Organs, computers, and other devices to communicate with each other.

-MIDI is a vital part of music production nowadays, and very much underused or misunderstood by LOWREY organists, MIDI enables absolute and precise control, Multi sequencing, and synchronization of our other MIDI enabled real instruments with our organs and combined with the many software packages available Music Making could never be better than today.
+MIDI is a vital part of music production nowadays, and very much underused or misunderstood by LOWREY owners and Organists, MIDI enables absolute and precise control, Multi sequencing, and synchronization of our other MIDI enabled real instruments with our organs as well as an ever increasing abundance of Virtual instruments can be used with a MIDI equipped Lowrey Organ,

 MIDI sends instructions and information about how notes and patterns are performed, rather than the sound itself.
 MIDI data includes instructions for pitch, velocity, and timing of notes, as well as general transport controls like play, record, and stop.
 This is the magical part of MIDI that LOWREY has left the user to explore on their own. . . . . .
 I wonder Why ?